Dave-team/Knowledge-base/Hiring.md

 The most important part of the technical test is the discussion about the test post interview.

-Questions that can be asked
+## Candidate questions that can be asked
 BI
 - History
 - What is the history of using data in your company